wolfpup-software/hx-js/README.md

 In lieu of "expressive" apis, `Hx` staggers small hypertext jumps into a series of DOM events:

-- hx-request events
+- :request events
-- hx-response events
+- :response events
-- hx-projection events
+- :projection events

-The `hx-request` module dispatches hx-request events from `<a>` and `<form>` elements with an `hx-projection` attribute.
+The `:request` module dispatches :request events from `<a>` and `<form>` elements with an `:projection` attribute.

-The `hx-response` module dispatches hx-response events after recieving valid hx-request events.
+The `:response` module dispatches :response events after recieving valid :request events.

-The `hx-project` module dispatches an hx-project event after placing a fragment into a document or shadow dom.
+The `:project` module dispatches an :project event after placing a fragment into a document or shadow dom.

 Every step is opt-in.
 Developers can listen to events, drop invalid requests, and react to projections.